 If you’ve tried restoring your iPhone, but it remains stuck on the Apple logo or won’t turn on, you should try putting it in Device Firmware Update (DFU) mode.
 This offers a deeper restore than Recovery Mode.

-It bypasses the iBoot bootloader and reloads the software and firmware of your iPhone to fix all the issues that prevent your iPhone from turning on.
+It bypasses the iBoot bootloader and reloads your iPhone’s software and firmware to fix all the issues that prevent it from turning on.

 Fixes if your iPhone keeps turning off